-We were driving a sedan at the time and we had to fit one of the cat cages into the boot, because they were bigger than we were told and only two could fit on the back seats.
-Everything was alright though as the journey wasn’t too long (I’m sure I’d get some flack for putting a cat in the boot from other animal lovers but anyway).
+We were driving a sedan at the time and we had to fit one of the cat cages into the boot.
+The cages were bigger than we were told and we could only fit 2 on the back seats.
+Everything was alright though as the journey wasn’t too long.

 If you have cats, they might want to slowly start getting used to their new environment, so remember to keep them indoors for at least two weeks so that they’re clear about where home is.
 You’ll need cat litter tray liners, cat litter (once you’ve used the crystal kind, you can never go back to the stoney kind), a litter box, treats, food and bowls for food and water.
 If they are outdoor cats, they might get annoyed and naughty (they will probably be stressed anyway) so a scratch post and some toys are really important.
 Other things that would be useful are new collar tags with your new contact numbers and address (just in case of an escape).

-Cats are not a big deal in Ireland.
+Cats are less popular than dogs in Ireland.
 If you go to a supermarket, you’re not easily going to find all of those things in one go.
 I recommend finding out where your nearest MaxiZoo is and getting everything you need for your cats from there rather.

 These are the things that you will probably have to hand over to the animal transport service that you choose to use.

-1. Your pets should have something like a “pet passport” which is like a vaccination card.
+1. Pet passport: Your pets should have something like a “pet passport” which is like a vaccination card.
 In it will be all the vaccinations received, microchip numbers and details about the animals.
 For example, the rabies vaccination mentioned above should be in there.

 3. Original blood test certificate: This is the certificate with results from the blood tests.

 Other documents that must travel with your pets are the two certificates: EU Health and Veterinary.
 These are often arranged by the service you use.
 There might even be other documents here that I don’t know about (tickets etc.).